TheFive/osmbc/help/menu.Article Editor.md

 ## Principle

-The article editor does have two modes, a view mode and an edit mode.
+The article editor comes with two modes, one is the view mode and the other is the edit mode.

 ## The View Mode

 ### Commenting

 The view mode allowes commenting and editing your comments.
-Just type your comment into the editor.
-You can mention other user or languages by the @ sign (e.g. @TheFive will notify me, @DE will notify all users, that are interested in the DE language).
+You can mention other user or languages with the @ sign (e.g. @TheFive will notify the OSMBC Author,
+@DE will notify all users, that are interested in the DE language).
 You can configure your notification interest (for mail notification) in your personal settings.

-The Inbox in OSMBC notifys for comments, where you are personally mentioned, and all comments mentioning your "first" language (the left one) in the menu bar.
+The other way of being notified is the inbox (in the menu bar).
+It notifies for all language mentions for the "left language".
+Personal mentions are notified in red.

-Comments are "#open" or "#solved".
+Comments can be "#open" or "#solved".
 A solved comment is not shown in the blog overviews.
 You can set the status simply by typing #solved or #open in your comments.

 ### No Translation